 In the event that children and staff need to evacuate the building due to a national or local emergency, they will proceed to the closest safe building as directed by emergency personnel.
-The school will only be evacuated in the event the building is deemed not safe for occupancy by the police/fire department.
+The school will only be evacuated in the event the building is deemed not safe for occupancy by the police/fire department/or any other public official.
 Please tune into your local TV stations for more emergency information.
 Please ensure that all information, telephone numbers and emergency contacts are updated and checked throughout the year.